Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-The study of the Liouville CFT in a higher-dimensional context shares many interesting features with its two-dimensional analogue, being a non-perturbative theory which comes with an explicit formulation in terms of path integral.
+The study of LCFT in a higher-dimensional context shares many interesting features with its two-dimensional analogue, being a non-perturbative theory which comes with an explicit formulation in terms of path integral.
 There is also good hope that, in full analogy with the two-dimensional case, the theory may be integrable in the sense that the three-point function of the theory may be explicitly computed (see the main result in \cite{FP18} as well as \cite[IV.D]{LO18}).
 The study of LCFT in a higher-dimensional context also enjoys a rich interplay with problems that naturally arise in the study of conformal geometry.
-Indeed, the classical aspect of Liouville CFT corresponds to answering a problem of \textit{Uniformisation} : does every compact even-dimensional manifold $(\mathcal M,g)$ carry a conformal metric with constant (negative) $\mathcal{Q}$-curvature ?
-More generally, one could ask for a result similar to the one of Troyanov (\cite{T91}) : is it possible to find a conformal metric with conical singularities and with prescribed $\mathcal{Q}$-curvature ?
-The variational formulation of these two questions consists in finding critical points of a higher-dimensional analogue of the Liouville action functional \ref{Liouville_action}, which is the starting point of the higher-dimensional LCFT.
+Indeed, the classical aspect of LCFT corresponds to answering a problem of \textit{Uniformization}: does every compact even-dimensional manifold $(\mathcal M,g)$ carry a conformal metric with constant (negative) $\mathcal{Q}$-curvature?
+More generally, one could ask for a result similar to the one of Troyanov~\cite{T91}: is it possible to find a conformal metric with conical singularities and with prescribed $\mathcal{Q}$-curvature?
+The variational formulation of these two questions consists of finding critical points of a higher-dimensional analogue of the Liouville action functional~\eqref{Liouville_action}, which is the starting point of the higher-dimensional LCFT.